Standardized Modeling of Connected Devices Drives Network Automation

 NETCONF/YANG also enables users to manage different configuration datastores (i.e., data collections) concurrently.
 Thus, on one device, there can be the running configuration (the configuration currently active on the device); a candidate configuration (a configuration the operator wants to apply); and an operational state datastore (which contains the state data for the running system), all of which can be present concurrently.
 NETCONF provides the tools to manipulate each datastore independently in an easy-to-read format while leveraging YANG as the common language for all datastores.

-However, It is important to note that not all YANG modules are the same.
-There are two versions of YANG (version 1.0 and version 1.1), with some incompatibilities between them.
+However, it is important to note that there are two versions of YANG (version 1.0 and version 1.1), with some incompatibilities between them.
 For the most part, it’s possible to have an effective network containing YANG 1.0 and YANG 1.1 modules, but a key issue is that YANG 1.0 doesn’t work with the IETF’s Network Management Datastore Architecture.
 The absence of NMDA support makes the YANG models cumbersome because state data is stored differently than configuration data, leading to unnecessary duplication of data for a given YANG model.
 For that reason, YANGsters recommend the use of YANG 1.1 for IEEE 802 YANG modules.

 Learn More and Get Involved